AmreshSinha/mememania/CONTRIBUTING.md

 Pull requests are great, but there are many other areas where you can help Mememania.

-- Blogging & Speaking
-- Presenting at Meetups
 - Sending Feedbacks & Reporting Bugs
 - Submitting New Ideas
 - Improving Documentation
-- Helping Someone in need